sebaslogen/resaca/README.md

 Usage example: `val viewModel: MyViewModel = viewModelScoped(myId) { getKoin().get { parametersOf(myId) } }`

-**Important for Koin**: if you plan to use a ViewModel with a [SavedStateHandle](https://developer.android.com/topic/libraries/architecture/viewmodel/viewmodel-savedstate), then you need to use the `koinViewModelScoped` function from the small extension library [**resaca-koin**](https://github.com/sebaslogen/resaca/blob/main/resacakoin/Readme.md).
+> **Note**: if you plan to use a ViewModel with a [SavedStateHandle](https://developer.android.com/topic/libraries/architecture/viewmodel/viewmodel-savedstate), then you need to use the `koinViewModelScoped` function from the small extension library [**resaca-koin**](https://github.com/sebaslogen/resaca/blob/main/resacakoin/Readme.md).

 -----